Go ahead and paint that coffee table purple, but not before memorizing these design guidelines

 Whether you’re working with an interior designer, using an app or sketching on graph paper, a floor plan created to scale reveals a room’s flow and clarifies where to put furniture.
 “You’ll know whatever you purchase will fit,” Freeman says.

 Take a three-step approach to lighting.
 First, make sure there’s enough ambient, or general, lighting to make rooms safe after dark—that means recessed and track lights, and chandeliers.
 Next, position task lighting to shine on areas such as cooktops or desks.
 Finally, highlight art and architectural focal points like fireplaces for extra sparkle.
-(Spotlights can be extra-atmospheric with a dimmer switch; learn how to install one here.)
+(Spotlights can be extra-atmospheric with a dimmer switch).

 “Think of flooring as grounding,” Freeman says.
 Keep it in the same color tone—if not the same material—throughout the house to make your space feel expansive and cohesive.